adamfowlerit/msportals.io/training.md

 ---

-Microsoft has many certification, exam and training options that we've listed here.
+Microsoft has many certification, exam, and training options that we've listed here.
 Hint: Use the 'Quick Filter' above to enter an exam type e.g. AI-900, or Certification Category e.g. 'Fundamentals'

 All Microsoft Certifications require one or more Exams.
 An Exam will have a code such as AZ-900, but the Certification will not have a code.